PASSIONLab/ELBA/README.md

 A tiny example `ecsample-sub1.fa` can be found in this repository.

 ## Ready to run
-The parameters and options of diBELLA are as follows:
+The parameters and options of ELBA are as follows:
 - ```-i <string>```: Input FASTA file.
 - ```-c <integer>```: Number of sequences in the FASTA file.
 - ```--sc <integer>```: Seed count. ```[default: 2]```